 Skip to contents

-The goal of ggreveal is to make it easy to incrementally show parts of a ggplot.
-The package offers different ways to split a finished plot into steps.
+The goal of ggreveal is to make it easy to incrementally reveal parts of a ggplot.
+The package offers several ways to split a finished plot into a sequence of steps, each showing a bit more than the last.

-Let’s create a plot that to illustrate different ways to reveal elements.
-We will use the penguins dataset from the palmerpenguins package, which contains measurements of penguins from three different species.
+For the examples below, we will use the penguins dataset from palmerpenguins, which contains measurements of penguins from three species.

 library(palmerpenguins)